beneath-hq/beneath/docs/reading-writing-data/access-management.md

 The user doesn't have to be a part of the organization in advance.

-### Granting a user access to a project and its streams
+### Granting a user access to a project and its tables

-In Beneath, _user_ access to streams is managed at the project-level.
-You cannot grant a user access to only one stream (however, if you need a secret with permissions for just a single stream, use a _service_).
+In Beneath, _user_ access to tables is managed at the project-level.
+You cannot grant a user access to only one table (however, if you need a secret with permissions for just a single table, use a _service_).

 To add a user to a project, use the Beneath CLI to run the following command (change the flags to configure permissions):